AfricasTalkingLtd/africastalking-java/README.md

 ### `ChatService`

-- `sendMessage(String productId, String customerNumber, Channel channel, String channelNumber, String text)`: Send a message with text.
+- `sendMessage(String customerNumber, String channelNumber, String text)`: Send a message with text.

-  - `productId`: Your product Id
-  - `customerNumber`: The destination, which is the phone number of the customer (WhatsApp) or the chat id (Telegram)
+  - `customerNumber`: The destination, which is the phone number of the customer.
-  - `channel`: The messaging channel that will be used to send the message.
-Accepted values are WhatsApp or Telegram.
   - `channelNumber`: The channel number that will be used to send out the message.
 Examples are a WhatsApp phone number or a Telegram username.
   - `text`: The text message to send

-- `sendMessage(String productId, String customerNumber, Channel channel, String channelNumber, MediaType type, String url)`: Send a message with media.
+- `sendMessage(String customerNumber, String channelNumber, MediaType type, String url)`: Send a message with media.

-  - `productId`: Your product Id
-  - `customerNumber`: The destination, which is the phone number of the customer (WhatsApp) or the chat id (Telegram)
+  - `customerNumber`: The destination, which is the phone number of the customer
-  - `channel`: The messaging channel that will be used to send the message.
-Accepted values are WhatsApp or Telegram.
   - `channelNumber`: The channel number that will be used to send out the message.
 Examples are a WhatsApp phone number or a Telegram username.
   - `type`: The media type.
 Possible values are Image, Audio, Video, Document, Voice, Sticker.
   - `url`: A valid URL location from where the media can be downloaded from.

-- `sendMessage(String productId, String customerNumber, Channel channel, String channelNumber, float latitude, float longitude)`: Send a message with location.
+- `sendTemplate(String customerNumber, String channelNumber, String templateId, String header, List<String> body)`: Send a template message.

-  - `productId`: Your product Id
-  - `customerNumber`: The destination, which is the phone number of the customer (WhatsApp) or the chat id (Telegram)
+  - `customerNumber`: The destination, which is the phone number of the customer
-  - `channel`: The messaging channel that will be used to send the message.
-Accepted values are WhatsApp or Telegram.
   - `channelNumber`: The channel number that will be used to send out the message.
 Examples are a WhatsApp phone number or a Telegram username.
-  - `latitude`: The latitude which should be between -90.00 and +90.00.
-  - `longitude`: The longitude which should be between -90.00 and +90.00.

-- `sendTemplate(String productId, String customerNumber, Channel channel, String channelNumber, Template template)`: Send a template.

-  - `productId`: Your product Id
-  - `customerNumber`: The destination, which is the phone number of the customer (WhatsApp) or the chat id (Telegram)
-  - `channel`: The messaging channel that will be used to send the message.
-Accepted values are WhatsApp or Telegram.
-  - `channelNumber`: The channel number that will be used to send out the message.
-Examples are a WhatsApp phone number or a Telegram username.
-  - `template`: Specifies a registered template message to send.
+  - `templateId`: Specifies a registered template message to send.

-- `optIn(String customerNumber, Channel channel, String channelNumber)`: Send a opt-in consent.

-  - `customerNumber`: The destination, which is the phone number of the customer (WhatsApp) or the chat id (Telegram)
-  - `channel`: The messaging channel that will be used to send the message.
-Accepted values are WhatsApp or Telegram.
-  - `channelNumber`: The channel number that will be used to send out the message.
-Examples are a WhatsApp phone number or a Telegram username.

-- `optOut(String customerNumber, Channel channel, String channelNumber)`: Send a opt-out consent.

-  - `customerNumber`: The destination, which is the phone number of the customer (WhatsApp) or the chat id (Telegram)
-  - `channel`: The messaging channel that will be used to send the message.
-Accepted values are WhatsApp or Telegram.
-  - `channelNumber`: The channel number that will be used to send out the message.
-Examples are a WhatsApp phone number or a Telegram username.
+  - `header`: Header replace value
+  - `body`: List of body replacement values

 ### `VoiceService`